MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 ## Download packages

-Using an internet-connected computer, download the packages listed in [**Package dependencies for Microsoft R Server 9.0.1**](rserver-install-linux-hadoop-packages.md).
+Using an internet-connected computer, download the packages listed in [Package dependencies for Microsoft R Server 9.0.1](rserver-install-linux-hadoop-packages.md).

 ## Download R Open installer